iuriguilherme/n8n9n10n/docs/AI_ASSISTED_DEVELOPMENT.md

+**Overview**
+- **Purpose**: Concise record of changes made to enable automatic n8n workflow import, the rationale, and how to operate and troubleshoot the importer.
+- **Scope**: Node-based entrypoint importer, Docker artifacts moved to `docker/`, `.env` centralization, modular workflows added while preserving the monolith.

+**Files Changed**
+- **`docker/entrypoint.js`**: Canonical NodeJS entrypoint that spawns n8n, waits for the API to be ready, attempts REST updates, falls back to the `n8n` CLI import, and watches `~/.n8n/workflows` for JSON changes to re-import.
+- **`docker/Dockerfile`**: Updated to `COPY entrypoint.js /usr/local/bin/entrypoint.js` and set the container ENTRYPOINT to run the Node script.
+- **`workflows/`**: Added modular workflow JSONs (`01-telegram-ingest.json`, `02-process-message.json`, `03-generate-and-reply.json`) and preserved `telegram-multi-agent-bot.json` (the original monolithic workflow).
+- **`.env` / `.env.example`**: Centralized environment variables including `N8N_BASIC_AUTH_*`, `POSTGRES_*`, `GEMINI_*`, `DEEPSEEK_*`, `LLM_PROVIDER`, `LLM_MODEL`, and runtime vars like `N8N_RUNNERS_ENABLED`, `TZ`.
+- **`docs/AI_ASSISTED_DEVELOPMENT.md`**: This file — step-by-step notes and instructions.

+**Entrypoint Behavior**
+- **Start**: The entrypoint spawns the upstream `n8n` process and forwards signals.
+- **Wait-for-ready**: Polls `GET /rest/workflows` until the API responds.
+The script pragmatically treats an HTTP `200` or `401` as "ready" because the REST endpoint sometimes returns `401` inside the container even when Basic Auth envs are present.
+- **Import Strategy**:
+  - For each `*.json` file in `~/.n8n/workflows`, the script first attempts a REST `PUT` update by workflow name.
+  - If REST update fails (or is unavailable due to auth), the script falls back to the CLI: `n8n import:workflow --input <file>`.
+  - The importer is deliberately import-only: it does not automatically activate workflows.
+Activation is left to the user or an explicit process.
+- **Watcher**: A debounced `fs.watch` monitors the workflows directory and re-runs the import pass on changes.

+**Why Node Entrypoint?**
+- The official n8n image lacks a usable shell for a simple shell entrypoint that can orchestrate REST probes + CLI fallback reliably.
+A small Node script inside the container provides precise control and better cross-platform behavior inside Docker.

+**How to Build & Run**
+- Build the custom image (from project root):
+  - ``docker-compose -f .\docker-compose.yml build n8n``
+- Start or restart the service:
+  - ``docker-compose -f .\docker-compose.yml up -d n8n``
+- View logs (to watch importer actions):
+  - ``docker-compose -f .\docker-compose.yml logs --tail 200 n8n``

+**How to Add or Update Workflows**
+- Place or edit JSON files in the repository `workflows/` (they are copied into the container at runtime via volume).
+The entrypoint's watcher will detect changes and re-import automatically.
+- The importer will not auto-activate workflows.
+To activate a workflow manually:
+  - Use the n8n Editor UI to toggle activation.
+  - Or use the REST API with appropriate credentials to patch `workflow.active` to `true` for the target workflow id.

+**Troubleshooting Notes**
+- REST `401` inside container: Observed behavior where `GET /rest/workflows` returned `401` despite Basic Auth envs being set.
+The entrypoint treats `401` as "ready" and uses CLI fallback.
+- If CLI imports succeed but workflows appear inactive: this is expected.
+Activation is explicit and intentionally omitted to avoid surprising runtime behavior.
+- If the watcher doesn't pick changes: confirm the workflows directory is correctly mounted and that JSON files have `.json` extension (no `.imported_*` marker files are used).

+**Operation Checklist**
+- Ensure `.env` contains correct values and secrets.
+- Build image: ``docker-compose -f .\docker-compose.yml build n8n``
+- Start container: ``docker-compose -f .\docker-compose.yml up -d n8n``
+- Check logs and verify messages like `Successfully imported 1 workflow.` and `File watcher established`.

+**Notes & Rationale**
+- Idempotency: The importer is idempotent at import time (it will re-import files repeatedly).
+This is simpler and safer than touching the database to toggle activation, and it preserves the user's stated preference to keep the monolith and modular workflows without silent overwrites.
+- Activation is intentionally manual to avoid accidental live behavior changes during automated deployments.

+**Next Steps (optional)**
+- If you want automatic activation, we can add an explicit opt-in step that either:
+  - Uses the REST API with a reliable auth path to activate workflows after import, or
+  - Uses a DB migration (Postgres) to toggle `workflow_entity.active` (more invasive — use with caution).

+**Contact**
+- For follow-ups, mention this file and the `docker/entrypoint.js` script when asking about importer behavior or making further changes.

+---
+Generated by the AI-assisted development session that implemented the importer and workflow modularization.
 **AI-Assisted Development Log**

 This file documents the changes made during an AI-assisted editing session.
 It is intended as a concise record for maintainers and auditors.
 Sensitive values (API keys, tokens, passwords) are not included here — they remain in the local `./.env` and should not be committed.